BrunoAdami/spoint-client/README.md

 # Spoint Client System.

 Follow the steps to run it:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: